valou12346/valou12346/README.md

 ## language🉑
   i use python and kinda html
   i speak french and english !
+## what i like ?
+i like meal , history and more 🔥
 ## End🏤
   and i don't know what add more 😲🏙️!
 ------------------------------------------------------------------------------------